Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Tensor-network formulation for the TSP Tensor-network formulation for the TSP

-As we can observe, these tensors are highly sparse, since the only non-zero elements are in $i=j$, if $i=a$, it behaves as an identity with respect to the indexes $k,l$ and if $i=a$, there is only one non-zero element.
-To give a numerical example, if $\hat{N}=10$, of the 400 elements ($10\times 10\times 2\times 2$) that any intermediate $F(a)^n$ would have, only 19 would be nonzero: one for the $(a,0,1)$, 9 for the 9 possible values of b in $(b,0,0)$ and another 9 for the 9 possible values of b in $(b,1,1)$.
+As we can observe, these tensors are highly sparse, since the only nonzero elements satisfy $i=j$; if $i=a$, only the transition $0$ to $1$ is allowed, whereas if $i\neq a$, the memory bit is copied.
+To give a numerical example, if $\hat{N}=10$, of the 400 elements ($10\times 10\times 2\times 2$) that any intermediate $F(a)^n$ would have, only 19 would be non-zero: one for $(a,0,1)$, 9 for the 9 possible values of b in $(b,0,0)$ and another 9 for the 9 possible values of b in $(b,1,1)$.